 - Unusually sized footwear

-that carry unusual sized shoes.
+that carry unusually sized shoes.
 Please send a stamped, self-addressed envelope to:

 ATTN: Consumer Requests

 - Large nation with many sneaker fanatics.
 Conveniently